-After creating an above-level grammar group, I was left with the problem of creating a challenging grammar assignment.
-Inspired by a friend’s self-created language, I encouraged my students to examine the rules of other languages.
+So, for my advanced grammar group, I encouraged my students to examine the rules of other languages.
 Some interesting rules they discussed included:

 - Spanish: Adjectives come after nouns

 - Japanese: Nouns are not pluralized.
-The number of items are implied within the sentence
+The number of items is implied within the sentence.

 - French: Nouns have gender

-By examining other languages, we validate our bilingual students and provide them with an opportunity to be experts during ELA.
-It’s also enjoyable to see students discussing and making connections as they analyze their language’s grammar.
+By examining other languages, we validate our multilingual students and provide them with an opportunity to be experts during language arts.
+It’s also enjoyable to see students make connections as they analyze their own language’s grammar.

-Update: If you’ve got kids interested in this topic, the next step is to create a new language!
-Luckily, my pal Dave wrote the book.
+And, if you’ve got kids interested in this topic, the next step is to create a new language!
+Luckily, my pal David literally wrote the book!